shiny0rb/card-games/README.md

+# Card Tricks, poker, pontoon, solitaire, texas holdem

-# Basically a mess around with a deck of cards to create some games and improve skills in each one.
+Basically a mess around with a deck of cards to create some games and improve skills in each one.

-# First do this is in python, then do it in javascript and then in android
+First do this is in python, then do it in javascript and then in android

-# basically very simple at first then more complex, add features etc.
+basically very simple at first then more complex, add features etc.

-# just deal five cards then work out which hand is the best.
+just deal five cards then work out which hand is the best.